TheChocolateOre/MoonKeki/README.md

 at some point you might want to add effects, or the so-called shaders into the game, and that requires to write a bit of code with the GLSL language.
 You can't access OpenGL directly with this framework.

+### What version of OpenGL this framework uses?
+3.3 core and below.

 ### I can only create games?
 You can create **applications** too!
 This framework basically draws stuff on the